Yangyanggogo/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Yang Chen
-- How many hours did it take you to complete this assignment?
+- How many hours did it take you to complete this assignment? course 1: 1 hour; course 2: 2h30.

 - Did you collaborate with any other students/TAs/Professors?
+  No

 - Did you use any external resources?
 (Cite them below)

-  - tbd
-  - tbd
+  - LinkedIn

 - (Optional) What was your favorite part of the assignment?
+  LinkedIn learning is a great resource!
 - (Optional) How would you improve the assignment?

 # Implementation Logistics